 To see a brief Youtube video about the Newer 4-way Focusing Rail, click here.

-Another advantage of a 4-way focusing rail is that we can position the nodal point of the lens directly over the the tripod's center of rotation.
+Another advantage of a 4-way focusing rail is that we can position the entrance pupil of the lens directly over the the tripod's center of rotation.
 This step is critical for making successful stitched panorama and mosaic images at less-than-infinity distance.

 The image above was made from 16 exposures, employing both focus-stacking and mosaic stitching to provide unlimited depth of field and avoid parallax artifacts.
 For focus-stacking I use Helicon Focus and for stitching I use Photoshop.
 Helicon allows you to import RAW files directly: there is no need to save as TIF or DNG first (but it's faster if you do).

 At the left is the histogram of an 8 bit grayscale image file.
 Because of the shallow bit-depth, we can observe gaps in the tonal scale.
 This is also known as banding.
 As we continue to adjust the image, banding gets worse.
 The more corrections we make to 8 bit images, the more artificial they can look.
 For best image quality, we want to avoid banding.

 If we simply change the file mode from 8 bit to 16 bit (Image > Mode > 16 Bits/Channel), Photoshop will not interpolate new values to provide intermediate tones as we perform adjustments.

 Here's the trick: after converting to 16 bit depth, change the size of the image, even slightly.
 This will force Photoshop to interpolate all the pixels.
 As the histogram on the right demonstrates, the tonal scale is now smooth.
 Any subsequent adjustments to the tonal scale will be performed in 16 bit and no banding will be introduced.